Florida Labor Laws Guide

 Florida Waivers of the Law

-Each waivers application is carefully examined and granted on a case-by-case basis.
+Each waiver application is carefully examined and granted on a case-by-case basis.

 The Florida Department of Business & Professional Regulation